ghelouis/mkvisu/README.md

 Extract informations from mkv files and generate a static web page.

-NB: data is overwritten everytime this script is run.
+NB: generated data is overwritten everytime the script is run.

 Usage